wheeler/markdown/codemod/blog/jscodeshift-dead-polyfill.md

 1. (optional) Yolo the ImportDeclaration with a more specific find filter parameter

    If we could write a find filter parameter on `ImportDeclaration` that specified the imports we wanted then we wouldn't need to use `.closest()` up from the `ImportSpecifier`s.
 This one wasn't too hard to figure out but at some point this could become trickier than it is worth and the previous solution would be easier to write.
-Looking at the structure of the AST I was able to figure out the filter parameter object that has the desired effect.
+Looking at the structure of the AST I was able to figure out the filter parameter object that has the desired effect. **NOTE**: this filter will only match imports that only have one specifier where the specifier is named `deadPolyfill`.
+It won't match imports with multiple specifiers where one is named `deadPolyfill`.

    ```diff
    root